Big Lots, Old Trees, Strict Rules

 How much does a large tree removal cost on a Bedford property?

-Bedford's larger properties usually work in your favor on pricing because we can get equipment in without the access headaches you see in denser towns.
-A mature red oak — 60 to 80 feet — in a typical Bedford lot with good truck access runs $1,200 to $2,500.
-A really big one that's tight to the house or tangled with the neighbor's trees, crane work included, might be $2,500 to $4,000.
-Dead ash trees are generally cheaper because they're smaller and lighter — $400 to $800 for a typical 40-foot ash.
-We quote on-site, not over the phone, because every tree is different.
+Usually less than the access nightmares you'd pay for in a tighter town — Bedford's big lots mean we can get the truck and the chipper right up to the tree.
+As a rough range: a mature red oak, 60 to 80 feet, on a Bedford lot with good access runs $1,200 to $2,500.
+A really big one that's tight to the house or tangled with the neighbor's trees, crane included, might run $2,500 to $4,000.
+Dead ash trees are lighter and cheaper, $400 to $800 for a typical 40-footer.
+Those are ranges, not quotes — every tree is different, so we give you one firm number on-site, not over the phone.

 Can you remove trees near the Shawsheen River in Bedford?